≡ Menu

 Teacher Cover Letter Strategies to Incorporate

-However, it can be difficult to decide exactly what you want to say in your cover letter, as well as what items you need to include and what items you should leave out.
-If you’re finding it hard to put your letter of introduction or letter of intent together, you are definitely not alone!
+However, it can be challenging to decide exactly what to say in your cover letter, what to include, and what to leave out.
+If you’re finding it hard to put together your letter of introduction or letter of intent, you are not alone!

 We’ll tackle this together!